Notava1ble/Mod_Updater/README.md

 ## Usage

 To update your Minecraft mods, run the following command in your terminal.
 It will look for a mods folder where the script itself is located.
+The old mods will be put in a folder named after the version they are.

 ```terminal
 python main.py